talent-programmer/backend-node/README.md

 - **✨ Easily focus on new content**: Already visited before?
 Search for `#new` or `#updated` tags for new content only

-- **🔖 Curious to see examples?
-We have a starter**: Visit [Practica.js](https://github.com/practicajs/practica), our application example and boilerplate (beta) to see some practices in action

 <br/><br/>

 # Welcome!
 3 Things You Ought To Know First